 Taking good care of your family is our priority at Oak Park Dental.
-That’s why we make sure your children have a fun, stress-free trip to the dentist.
+That’s why we make sure your children have a fun, stress-free trip to the dentist, receiving exceptional dental care.
 With our friendly and compassionate staff, we hope your children will love keeping their mouths healthy and will be excited to visit us for years to come!

 When Should Children Start Going to the Dentist?

 Your child’s baby teeth are more important than you would think!
 Healthy baby teeth are critical for developing your child’s chewing mechanisms as well as proper speaking patterns.
-So, although this set of teeth isn’t permanent, we do recommend your child starts visiting the dentist no later than their first birthday.
-This will allow us to detect and eliminate any early tooth decay so that they can be set up for healthy teeth and gums down the road.
+So, although this set of teeth isn’t permanent, we do recommend each parent take their child start visiting the dentist no later than their first birthday.
+This will allow us to detect and eliminate any early tooth decay ensuring timely treatment and setting them up for healthy teeth and gums down the road.

 What to Expect During Your Visit

-- Dental Exam – We will quickly look over your child’s teeth and gums to ensure everything is in good shape and developing correctly.
+- Dental Exam – We will quickly look over your child’s teeth and gums, including the baby tooth, to ensure everything is in good shape and developing correctly.

 - Learning – Lastly, we’ll teach your child how to take good care of their teeth so they develop good dental care habits early!

 In some cases, we may uncover decay, injuries, etc. during the examination.
-Should this occur, we’ll work with you to plan for next steps to get their teeth back into good health.
+Should this occur, we’ll work with your kids to plan for the next steps to get their teeth back into good health.

 Preparing for Your Appointment